Kinds-of-Intelligence-CFI/animal-ai-e2e/README.md

 pytest
 ```

-You can also run a specific test file:
+You can also run a specific test file, i.e., `test_general.py`:
 ```bash
 pytest tests/test_general.py
 ```